-The structure of the fountain is very simple, with a large circular basin of water from which various jets of water spout.
-These water jets create a soft, almost cloud-like appearance.
+The structure of the fountain is very simple, with a large circular basin of water from which various, soft jets of water spout.
 Throughout the day and at night (when the fountain is illuminated) locals of all ages can be seen enjoying the sound of the flowing water in the square.

 The Flower Market is an old tradition in Plaza del Ayuntamiento, and the stalls have had their space in the square since the early 20th century.

 Over the years they were moved and the Plaza was even remodelled to make room for an underground flower market.
 Today, the flower stalls resembling newsagents kiosks can be found above ground at the southern edge of the square, between the Town Hall and the Post Office building.